In this episode, Dan Holohan shares some of the things you have to watch out for when you're converting a steam system to a hot-water system.

 "No way!" he said.

 "Way," I said.
 "If there are no steam traps, there are orifices.
 There has never been a two-pipe steam system that didn't have some way of stopping the steam from moving through the radiator.
-If there's no trap then there's an orifice or some other sort of Vapor device in there.
+If there's no trap then there's an orifice, or some vapor device in there.
 And Trane was a big user of orifices."

 "But I took one of those convectors apart," he said.
 "There was nothing in the supply or return elbow."